silvabacc/busta/README.md

 ## busta
-Discord bot that will join and play their intro song
+Discord bot that will join and play user's intro song

 ## Deployment
 This application is deployed to Replit.
 It also makes use of the Replit database